hyung8789/FlashMem_Simulator_2.0/README.md

 2) Invalid page calculation error on Hybrid Mapping - Handling exception or modify logic <br>
 3) According to Invalid ratio threshold, calculate LBN's invalid ratio at proper time (Hybrid Mapping)<br>
 4) Search Algorithm improvement for finding empty sector(offset) in a block(For mapping technique that using page-by-page mapping : Hybrid Mapping log block(PBN2))<br>
-: <del>Based on half of the block, if corresponding offset is recorded, all prior offsets are recorded.(don't care whether it's valid or not), so search from that location in sequential order. else, search sequentially from 0 Offset.</del>Divide and conquer
+: <del>Based on half of the block, if corresponding offset is recorded, all prior offsets are recorded.(don't care whether it's valid or not), so search from that location in sequential order. else, search sequentially from 0 Offset.</del><br>Divide and Conquer
 <br>
 <br></br>